 Without rich data and analytic solutions, MNOs stand the risk of missing critical opportunities and not noticing impending market challenges.
 For example, projections show that IoT devices will reach the 34 billion mark by 2020 which means MNOs should actively pursue big data capabilities in the next two years.

 Investment in Big data infrastructure

 High-speed data transfer is a core requirement of the impending data boom making an investment in fibre optics imperative for MNO survival.
 One initiative to explore is video compression technology.
 Africa’s video penetration is dismally low and only expected to rise to 12% in about 2 years’ time.
 Compression videos for 2G/3G networks keep a large stream of the growth markets within the MNO circle.

 Market consolidation is a viable capital cost recoupment strategy for MNOs.
 Another option is network and spectrum sharing, giving room for driving down capital expenditures.

 Digitization comes handy when it comes to customer satisfaction.
 It bolsters service quality thereby reducing operating expenses.
-A digitizing customer service survey conducted as part of a McKinsey e-care study shows that with digitization, customer satisfaction can be increased by 33% and costs can be cut back by 25 – 35%.
+A digitizing customer service survey conducted in 2014 as part of a McKinsey e-care study shows that with digitization, customer satisfaction can be increased by 33% and costs can be cut back by 25 – 35%.
 Improved customer service quality also leads to customer satisfaction.

 New operating models